k9ert/innosetup-docker/README.md

 An easy way to create Inno Setup installer packages for Microsoft Windows directly from your Linux or macOS box.

+This fork is more specifcally around making this run better in gitlab ci.

 ## Provided core packages
 This image provides the following core packages in addition to the ones contained in the parent images: